larsgr/parallel-computing-nmbu-workshop/README.md

 ### Socket cluster with parLapply

-Another function in the `parallel` library is parLapply....
+Another function in the `parallel` library is `parLapply()`.
+This method requires you to first start up the parallel worker processes first with the `makeCluster()` function.
+While it is possible to use forking to start the processes, the default is to start them as new R processes.
+Communication with the worker processes is performed over the network interface ("socket" refers to network socket).

+Example:
 ```r
 library(parallel)